Order of the Phoenix (fictional organisation): Aberforth Dumbledore

-Aberforth Dumbledore is Albus Dumbledore's brother.
-He is his younger brother by some three years and the less skilled of the two; as such, he is usually left in the background while his brother basks in the glory of his comparative success.
-His first appearance is in the book Harry Potter and the Goblet of Fire.
+Aberforth Dumbledore is Albus Dumbledore's younger brother.
+His first appearance is in Goblet of Fire.
 After his parents' deaths and Albus' return home to look after their unstable sister Ariana, Aberforth quarrels with his brother and his brother's friend, Gellert Grindelwald, over their plans to start a new order, neglecting Ariana.
 Grindelwald began torturing him, leading to the three dueling.
 This argument results in Ariana's accidental death at the hands of one of them.
 At Ariana's funeral, Aberforth publicly confronts Albus and strikes him, breaking his nose.
 Eventually, Aberforth becomes the owner and barman of the Hog's Head inn.
 He is known for his strong affinity with goats.
 His Patronus takes the form of a goat, and he recounts to the trio that as a boy he fed the goats in company with his sister, Ariana.
 Aberforth was also tried before the Wizengamot (the Wizard High Court), for performing inappropriate charms on a goat.
 His tavern also, according to Harry's description in Harry Potter and the Order of the Phoenix, has a faint smell of goats.
 In the film adaptation, a bleating goat can be seen shuffling about in the back of the pub.

 It is not until Deathly Hallows that Aberforth plays an important role in the series by taking Harry, Ron, and Hermione into his bar before the Death Eaters can capture them.
 Aberforth later reveals to the trio some facts they did not know about the history of the Dumbledore family.
 While being held prisoner in Malfoy Manor, Harry briefly glimpses Aberforth's eye in the remaining shard of the two-way mirror he was given by Sirius and calls for Aberforth's help.
 Aberforth bought its counterpart from Mundungus Fletcher.
 Using the mirror to watch over the trio, Aberforth sends Dobby to rescue them and the other prisoners from the Manor.
 He liked Dobby and was upset to hear Bellatrix Lestrange killed him.